By YACHATSNEWS

 The investigation of both shootings is being conducted by the Lane County Inter-Agency Deadly Force Investigation Team, comprised of investigators from state police, the sheriff’s office, and police from departments in Eugene, Springfield, Cottage Grove and Florence.

 After two brief news releases Friday on the shootings, the Lane County Sheriff’s office referred all media inquiries to the Lane County district attorney.

-The agencies did not release the names of the two victims, but they were both known to people who lived on the farm, its neighbors and their friends.
+Fuller’s indictment filed Monday in Lane County circuit court said Clark was the victim.
 Friends said Clark moved to the area about four years ago and had most recently been living in a yurt on the property.
 Clark was apparently killed in a separate garage-like structure several hundred yards from Fuller’s home.

 In a news release earlier Friday, the Lane County Sheriff’s Office said deputies, Oregon State Police troopers, and Springfield police officers responded to a report of a dispute on East Five Rivers Road with shots fired.
 The caller reported one person was dead, the sheriff’s office said.